wiremock/wiremock.org/_site/docs/https.md

 public WireMockRule wireMockRule = new WireMockRule(wireMockConfig().httpsPort(8443));
 ```

-To use your own keystore you can specify its path and optionally its
+To use your own keystore you can specify its path and, optionally, its
 password:

 ```java